penhele/penhele/README.md

 ## What i am learning
 - 📱 Android Development using Flutter and Kotlin
-- 🛜 Backend using Golang
+- 🛜 Backend using Golang and PHP (Laravel)
 - Improving my English language skills

 ## My social media